-- Translating public notices posted in the local paper and at stations, stops, and in vehicles into any languages that meet the safe harbor threshold in Factor 1. - Vital documents-such as brochures with service times and routes-are translated into Spanish across the entire service area, and available in our facilities, doctor's offices and shopping centers. - Making a concerted effort to inform LEP persons of available language assistance via staff, broadcast media, relationship-building with organizations, and our website. - Posting vital bulletin board information and disseminating community surveys in various languages. - Providing translation and interpretive services when appropriate (upon request or predetermined) at meetings. - Determining how best to take public involvement to LEP groups directly, including through small group meetings.

-- Language line translation services at our call center. - Where possible, utilizing or hiring staff who speak a language other than English and can provide competent language assistance. - Note: We will not ask community-based organizations (CBO) to provide, or serve as, interpreters at our meetings.
+- Translating public notices posted in the local paper and at stations, stops, and in vehicles into any languages that meet the safe harbor threshold in Factor 1. - Vital documents-such as brochures with service times and routes-are translated into Spanish across the entire service area, and available in our facilities, doctor's offices and shopping centers. - Making a concerted effort to inform LEP persons of available language assistance via staff, relationship-building with organizations, and our website. - · Posting vital bulletin board information and disseminating community surveys printed in Spanish. - Providing translation and interpretive services when appropriate (upon request or predetermined) at meetings. - Language line translation services at our call center. - Where possible, utilizing or hiring staff who speak a language other than English and can provide competent language assistance. - Note: We will not ask community-based organizations (CBO) to provide, or serve as, interpreters at our meetings.
 Relying upon CBOs in that capacity could raise ethical concerns.
 If a CBO decides (on its own) to translate any materials for its constituents, or bring interpreters it trusts to our meetings, we will not object.
-That is their right. - Using language identification flashcards to determine appropriate services. - Establishing a process to obtain feedback on our language assistance measures.
+That is their right. - Using language identification flashcards to determine appropriate services. - Establishing a process to obtain feedback on our language assistance measures